JP3BGY/Eso-StackMachine/README.md

 Hanoi_Stack is an three-stacks-machine language written in 2-bytes binary representation.
 Here is the details of it.

+## Input
+Input string is contained in 00-stack,top of whitch is 4-bytes value of string length.

 ## Operator instruction

 Calculate top of two stacks.